Obesity, Poverty & the Power of Choice: Giving Kids a Healthy Education

 3. Invest in the Future

-Fitness monitoring, via apps and digital platforms, turns the obesity conundrum into a solvable problem.
-For example, collecting PE scores, grades, and stats is a great way to identify tangible goals.
-The results of any health drive are bound to better if you know what needs to be improved, how much work is involved, how long it will take, and what impact it will have on future performance.
+However, fitness monitoring (via apps and digital platforms) can turn a seemingly impenetrable problem into one with actionable solutions.
+Collecting and collating PE scores, grades and stats is a great way to identify tangible goals.
+Any health programme is more likely to see success if you know what needs to be improved, how much work is involved, how long it will take and what impact it will have on future performance.

 Amaven specialises in physical conditioning for primary schools.
-With our digital platform, it’s easy to monitor fitness, build bespoke PE programmes, and transform the lives of pupils.
+With our digital platform, it’s easy to monitor fitness, build bespoke PE programmes and transform the lives of your pupils.

-Call us on 0161 300 9172 or email firstname.lastname@example.org to request a demo.
-The first school term is free!
+Call us on 0161 300 9172 or email email@example.com to request a demo.
+The first eight weeks is FREE!